emwap/stream-paper/paper.md

 * We show how our new stream representation can be used in EDSLs.
   It is currently used in the Feldspar language.

-* We demonstrate a performance advantage of almost an order of magnitude compared to the functional representation when using our monadic representation in Feldspar.
+* We demonstrate a performance advantage of a factor of fours compared to the functional representation when using our monadic representation in Feldspar.

 The new monadic formulation of streams is applicable to any language with a monad for mutable effects.
 We show an implementation in Haskell based on `IO` in section [Efficient Monadic Streams] as well as an implementation in the Feldspar EDSL [@FeldsparIFL2010] in the section [Streams for EDSLs].
 The advantages of the new stream representation are easier to demonstrate in Feldspar because the generated C code makes excessive copying both easy to see and measure.
 We compromise by using the Haskell implementation for presentation purposes and the Feldspar implementation for the performance evaluation.